 Elizabeth Shatto Massey Endowed Chair in Education

-As Associate Dean for Administration and Educator Preparation in The University of Texas at Austin’s College of Education, Dr. Beth Maloch is responsible for certification and teacher education-related policies, articulation with outside entities, and general oversight, as well as teacher education curriculum and programs.
+As associate dean for Administration and Educator Preparation in The University of Texas at Austin’s College of Education, Beth Maloch is responsible for certification and teacher education-related policies, articulation with outside entities, and general oversight, as well as teacher education curriculum and programs.
 She oversees Education Services, Information Technology Office, certification programs, undergraduate scholarships, facilities, and administrative projects and operations.

 Since her arrival at UT Austin in 2000, Maloch has served actively in the Department of Curriculum and Instruction, college and university.
 She served two years as GSC (Graduate Studies Committee) chair in her department and six years as the graduate advisor for Language and Literacy Studies.
 She also served as a cohort coordinator for seven years, overseeing a literacy specialization cohort, in addition to teaching undergraduate literacy methods courses and graduate courses focused on research methodology.
 Maloch has been honored with the 2011 Elizabeth Massey Award for Excellence in Teacher Education, 2010 Regents’ Outstanding Teaching Award and 2009 Dean’s Distinguished Teaching Award.
 In 2011 she was inducted into The University of Texas at Austin’s Academy of Distinguished Teachers.